How to Test Lithium-Ion Cells Battery Health Testing ProcessPosted on: Sat Nov 26 2022

 Why Do Bad 18650 Cells Smell Sweet?

 Any kind of hole in a cell is a very bad thing.
 Holes can come from physical impact as well as internal damage.
-For whatever reason, the electrolytic that is used to separate the negative and positive side of lithium ion batteries.
+For whatever reason, the electrolytic that is used to separate the negative and positive sides of lithium-ion batteries.
 So, if you smell an odd, slightly sweet smell, the cell has a leak it’s electrolyte somewhere and should be properly discarded.

 Why Is A Swollen Battery Cell So Bad?